Frances Bemis

-Frances Bemis (June 25, 1898, Fulton County, Georgia – November 3, 1974, St. Augustine, Florida) was a public relations specialist specializing in department store promotions, a newspaper writer, radio producer, and a fashion director.
+Frances Bemis (June 25, 1898 – November 3, 1974) was a public relations specialist specializing in department store promotions, a newspaper writer, radio producer, and a fashion director.
+She was also a World War II veteran, serving as a corporal of the Women's Army Auxiliary Corps.

 She attended college at Oglethorpe University and the University of California.
 After graduating college she returned to Georgia and wrote columns for both the Atlanta Constitution and Atlanta Journal; at the same time she began her public relations career by handling publicity for the Woman's Club of Atlanta.

+At the time of her death, Bemis was allegedly gathering information in order to write a true crime book on the murder of her friend and neighbor Athalia Ponsell Lindsley.
+Bemis herself was murdered during an evening walk, at a short distance from her house.
+Both murders remain unsolved.

 Biography

 In the late 1920s, she moved to New York City to develop a dual career in public relations and advertising.
 She was contracted by various New York City department stores to develop advertising by staging various types of publicity events.
 In 1932, she was hired by Brooklyn-based Hearn's as a fashion promoter and publicist.
 Among the publicity events she staged at the store were a fashion contest emceed by gossip columnist and society figure Elsa Maxwell and a Thanksgiving Day circus in Central Park.
 Bemis wrote the press releases for the events she staged and occasionally made the front page of New York City newspapers herself.

 In 1938, Bemis resigned from Hearn's to do free-lance public relations for a variety of diverse companies, including the Ford Motor Company, which she worked to promote at the 1939 New York World's Fair, and the Claire Wolff modeling agency.